-If the initial password does not work, please contact the School Office.
+If the initial password does not work, please get in touch with the School Office.

 3. Student ID Number

 The student ID number is the 10-digit number printed on your student ID card.
 Please remember this number accurately.
 You will need it for various purposes during your enrollment.